Brother-x86/malleable-rust-loader/README.md

 ##  Winrust

-`winrust.py`, is a script to that could help you to easily:
+`winrust.py`, is a script that could help you to easily:
 - cross-compile from linux to Windows
 - deploy exe with SMB into a Windows host
 - and run it with psexec.py (or other impacket lateral movement script)